IBM/kar/sdk/java/README.md

 2. `kar-actor-runtime` - classes that implement the KAR actor runtime in Java

 # Building
-To build these packages, run `mvn install` in the `kar-java` directory.
+To build these packages, run `mvn install`.
 This will build both `kar-rest-client` and `kar-actor-runtime`.

 # Basic KAR SDK usage
 The basic KAR SDK is in `kar-rest-client`.
 After building, add `target/kar-rest-client.jar` and `target/libs` to the CLASSPATH of your application.
 Note: `target/libs` contains dependent jars required by `target/kar-rest-client.jar`, which is implemented using the [Microprofile 3.3 Rest Client](https://github.com/eclipse/microprofile-rest-client).